Gone are the days when people set up catering businesses just because they had a passion for it.

 This massive shift in consumer behavior shows there’s an increase in demand for online orders.

 But while there are more customers, there are equally more competitors.
-So, to get more catering clients, you have to remain competitive in the catering industry.
+So, to find more catering clients, you have to remain competitive in the catering industry.

 And how do you achieve this?
 You have to carve a niche to set yourself apart from other caterers.